This is our review of the best temporary fencing for dogs in 2022.

-Buying dog fences is all about keeping your pet safe and there are many reasons why a portable dog fence or playpen might come in useful
+Buying dog fences or a fencing kit is all about keeping your pet safe and there are many reasons why a portable dog fence or playpen might come in useful

-If you are trying to potty train a puppy, you might want to set up a small fencing area indoors to help them understand boundaries.
-Many pet parents use crates to housebreak pups as they don’t tend to do their business where they sleep and eat; playpens are usually larger, though, so it’s important to rely on other aspects of housebreaking, too, like watching for signs and keeping to a routine.
+If you are trying to potty train a puppy, you might want to set up a small pet fencing area indoors to help them understand boundaries.
+Many pet parents will use a safe crate for dogs to housebreak pups as they don’t tend to do their business where they sleep and eat.
+These products are usually larger, though, so it’s crucial to rely on other aspects of housebreaking, like watching for signs and keeping to a routine.

 2) Introducing a new pet

-So, you’ve got a new pooch or kitten and not sure how things are going to go?
-You may even have come across a stray dog and are fearful of bringing them home in case your own pet doesn’t welcome them with open arms.
+So, you’ve got a new pooch or kitten and are unsure how things will go?
+You may even have encountered a stray dog and are fearful of bringing it home in case your pet doesn’t welcome them with open arms.
 Having a dog fence will allow you to introduce new friends without any fights and help them get used to each other whilst feeling secure.

 3) Travelling with your pet